 Posted On February 10, 2020

 Share this post!

-Dogs are not allowed on this trail since it’s in Mt Rainier National Park.
+Dog Friendly: NO. Dogs are not allowed on trails in Mt Rainier National Park.

 Special Considerations and Logistics for Mother Mountain Loop Backpacking

 There are a few things to consider for this specific trip: